Most editing software

 a custom matte file, Alt-click the Choose

-Spice button to see an Open dialog box.
+Spice File button to see an Open dialog box.
 Choose the black & white

 still-image graphic on your drive that you will use as a matte.
 It will then appear

-4. If you are using a spice file to form the matte, adjust the keyframe
+4. If you are using a spice file to form the matte, move the flat keyframe

-until you have the matte you desire.
+until you have the matte you desire, as shown below.
 (For iris-like spices, this

 will set the size of the iris opening.)
-If you are using a custom matte file, leave the Progress keyframe at its default 50% level.
+If you are using a custom matte file, leave the Completion keyframe line at its default 50% level.

 You are done,